Skip to main content

 Background

-Somerville Public Schools is partnering with the City’s Office of Strategic Planning and Community Development’s Mobility Division to launch the SPS Workforce Transit Pass Pilot Program for Spring 2023.
-The pilot program will provide free MBTA LinkPasses to all SPS staff who choose to take advantage of this opportunity.
-Passes are good 7 days a week for unlimited travel on all MBTA subway lines, local bus lines, and the Silver Line.
-The goal of the pilot is to support staff, promote sustainable transit, ease parking pressure around schools, and evaluate use and interest in transit passes.
-These passes are good until the end of the school year.
+Somerville Public Schools (SPS) partnered with the City’s Office of Strategic Planning and Community Development to launch the SPS Workforce Transit Pass Pilot Program from January to June 2023.
+This program was funded thanks to the American Rescue Plan Act.
+The pilot program provided free MBTA LinkPasses to all SPS staff who chose to sign up.
+Passes were good 7 days a week for unlimited travel on all MBTA subway lines, local bus lines, and the Silver Line.
+The goal of the pilot was to support staff, promote sustainable transit, ease parking pressure around schools, and evaluate use and interest in transit passes.

 Application